 Use these commands when you manage security related tasks.
 Routes displays all routes of ownCloud.
 You can use this information to grant strict access via firewalls, proxies or load balancers etc.

+'''

 security:routes [options]

+'''

---output=[OUTPUT Output format (plain, json or json-pretty, default is plain).
+output=[OUTPUT] Output format (plain, json or json-pretty, default is plain). with-details Adds more details to the output.

 sudo -uwww-data ./occ security:routes